vascokk/rivus_cep/README.md

 #Rivus CEP

-Rivus CEP is an Erlang library for complex event processing, which uses a declarative SQL-like DSL to define operations over the event streams.
+Rivus CEP is an Erlang library for complex event processing, which uses a declarative SQL-like DSL to define operations over event streams.

 With Rivus you can do things like: